instacart/jardin-archived/docs/features.rst

 Connection drops recovery
 -------------------------

-The exceptions ``psycopg2.InterfaceError``, ``psycopg2.extensions.TransactionRollbackError``, and ``psycopg2.OperationalError`` are rescued and a new connection is initiated.
-Three attemps with exponential decay are made before bubbling up the exception.
+The exceptions ``psycopg2.InterfaceError`` and ``psycopg2.OperationalError`` are rescued and a new connection is initiated.
+Three attempts with exponential decay are made before bubbling up the exception.